OpenTTD/grfcodec/doc/README.en.txt

 If no command-line arguments are specified, NFORenum will read from standard input and write to standard output.

-The default search paths for the .renum directory are as follows:
+The default search paths for the .nforenum directory are as follows:
   .
   $HOME
   $HOMEDRIVE$HOMEPATH
-If the .renum directory is not found in any of these locations, NFORenum will attempt to create one in each location, starting from the bottom of the list and working up.
+If the .nforenum directory is not found in any of these locations, NFORenum will attempt to create one in each location, starting from the bottom of the list and working up.
 This can be overridden with the --data option.